Team Fortress Classic: Development

-Team Fortress was originally a modification for Quake (1996), and then later for QuakeWorld, developed by TF Software Pty.
-Ltd. Its developers were working on a standalone version, Team Fortress 2, when they were hired by Valve to write a port of Team Fortress as a mod for Valve's game Half-Life.
-After several delays from the original release date of March 26, 1999, the mod was released on April 7, 1999.
+Team Fortress was originally a mod for Quake (1996), developed by TF Software Pty.
+Ltd. The developers were working on a standalone sequel when they were hired by Valve to create a port of Team Fortress as a mod for Valve's 1998 game Half-Life.
+After several delays, Team Fortress Classic was released on April 7, 1999.

-On June 9, 2000, Team Fortress version 1.5 was released a part of Half-Life's 1.1 update.
+On June 9, 2000, Valve released Team Fortress version 1.5 as a part of Half-Life's 1.1 update.
 It was the first standalone version of Team Fortress.
 The update added "new sounds and weapons, enhanced graphics, new models for classes and weapons, new maps from popular mapmakers, an updated user interface that makes finding and joining games easy and intuitive, and a new in-game Command Menu Interface".
-It also included a new in-game interface and the networking code for Valve's then upcoming Team Fortress 2.
+It also included a new in-game interface and the networking code for Valve's upcoming Team Fortress 2.
 There were three new maps with the update: Dustbowl, Warpath, and Epicenter.
-Additionally, the new Command Menu Interface was an in-game menu that allowed players to execute commands to change teams, call for a medic and change classes while in a match.
+The new Command Menu Interface allowed players to execute commands to change teams, call for a medic and change classes while in a match.

-Valve significantly updated the game over time, tweaking the game's networking code, and adding new maps and game modes.
+Valve updated Team Fortress over time, tweaking the game's networking code, and adding new maps and game modes.
 In 2003, Team Fortress Classic was released on Valve's Steam system.
 Versions for OS X and Linux were released in 2013.

 Reception

 Team Fortress Classic received positive reviews, garnering a rating of 85% on the video game review aggregator site GameRankings.
-There were some criticisms, however, like Graham Smith of Rock, Paper, Shotgun who criticized the game for being "like Counter Strike only messy and gruff" PC Gamer US named Team Fortress Classic the best multiplayer game of 1999, and wrote that it was "more fun and more addictive than any other multiplayer-only title released in 1999, and didn't cost owners of Half-Life a single penny."
-PC Gamer UK praised the game for its multiple character classes, "sophisticated game-tactics", and drive to work together with your team, but also noted the game's "clunky" inter-team communication and mediocre graphics.
-In 2010, the game was included as one of the games in the book 1001 Video Games You Must Play Before You Die.
+There were some criticisms, however, like Graham Smith of Rock, Paper, Shotgun who criticized the game for being "like Counter Strike only messy and gruff."
+PC Gamer US named Team Fortress Classic the best multiplayer game of 1999, and wrote that it was "more fun and more addictive than any other multiplayer-only title released in 1999, and didn't cost owners of Half-Life a single penny".
+PC Gamer UK praised the multiple character classes, "sophisticated game-tactics", and drive to work together with your team, but criticized the "clunky" team communication and graphics.
+In 2010, the game was included in the book 1001 Video Games You Must Play Before You Die.